The Merchant of Venice: Cultural references

 In David Fincher's 1995 crime thriller Seven, a lawyer, Eli Gould, is coerced to remove a pound of his own flesh and place it on a scale, alluding to the play.

 The German Belmont Prize was established in 1997, referring to 'Belmont' as "a place of destiny where Portia's intelligence is at home."
 The eligibility for the award is encapsulated by the inscription on the play's lead casket, "Who chooses me must give and hazard all he hath."

 One of the four short stories comprising Alan Isler's The Bacon Fancier (1999) is also told from Shylock's point of view.
 In this story, Antonio was a converted Jew.

 The Pianist is a 2002 film based on a memoir by Władysław Szpilman.
 In this film, Henryk Szpilman reads Shylock's "Hath not a Jew eyes?" speech to his brother Władysław in the Warsaw Ghetto during the Nazi occupation in World War II.

 In the 2009 spy comedy OSS 117: Lost in Rio, a speech by the Nazi Von Zimmel parodies Shylock's tirade.

 Christopher Moore combines The Merchant of Venice and Othello in his 2014 comic novel The Serpent of Venice, in which he makes Portia (from The Merchant of Venice) and Desdemona (from Othello) sisters.
 All of the characters come from those two plays with the exception of Jeff (a monkey); the gigantic simpleton Drool; and Pocket, the Fool, who comes from Moore's earlier novel Fool, based on King Lear.

 Naomi Alderman's The Wolf in the Water is a radio-play first broadcast on BBC Radio 3 in 2016.
-The play continues the story of Shylock's daughter Jessica, who lives in an anti-semitic Venice and practices her Jewish faith in secret.
+The play continues the story of Shylock's daughter Jessica, who lives in an antisemitic Venice and practices her Jewish faith in secret.
 Part of the BBC's Shakespeare Festival, the play also marked that 500 years had passed since the Venetian Ghetto was instituted.

 Sarah B. Mantell's Everything that Never Happened is a play first produced in 2017 at the Yale School of Drama.
-Similar to Rosencrantz and Guildenstern Are Dead, the play occurs in the gaps between scenes of the canonical The Merchant of Venice, with the characters gradually recognizing how conflicts over assimilation and anti-Semitism recur throughout past, present, and future.
+Similar to Rosencrantz and Guildenstern Are Dead, the play occurs in the gaps between scenes of the canonical The Merchant of Venice, with the characters gradually recognizing how conflicts over assimilation and antisemitism recur throughout past, present, and future.